 Higher education in India comprises Colleges, Universities, and Institutes offering Diploma, Undergraduate, Postgraduate, and Doctoral degree programs in various disciplines.

 In India, the administration and financing of universities and colleges are primarily managed by the University Grants Commission (UGC).
-This governing body holds the responsibility of regulating the higher education system in India.
+This governing body is responsible for regulating the higher education system in India.

 Apart from UGC, other regulatory bodies such as the All India Council for Technical Education (AICTE) and the Medical Council of India (MCI) oversee the functioning of technical and medical education respectively.